KlaraGajaszek/Website-Card/README.md

 If you want add or change something feel free to create the issues and discuss about it with me

 ### :ear: Contact
-All information about me you can find on my home page in github
+All information about me you can find on my home page on the github